CapricanDRJ/HadesStarCommunityData/docs/corp/31df05978e191ca0509fb08ce81e292c3bb5f340051dbafb7bca8a1c13e59007/index.md

 ```
 Was once a top 100 Corp
-But now is a retirement home for solo rs. all are free to join
+But now is a retirement home for solo rs. all are free to join}
 ```
 ### Whitestar Bonus ❌